croanlabs/flex-api/README.md

     aws ecr get-login --region eu-central-1

-Then execute the docker login command which is produced from the output.
-Once you are logged in then execute the following

-    ./bin/docker-publish-cloud.sh tag
+The flex API uses the [spotify plugin](https://github.com/spotify/docker-maven-plugin) to push images to AWS.
 If you wish to just publish to your local registry only then execute

-    ./bin/docker-publish-local.sh tag
+    ./mvnw -P docker clean package docker:build

+If you want to push to the AWS registry then execute

+    ./mvnw -P docker clean package docker:build -DpushImage